lilhongxy/lilhongxy.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I'm Xiangyu Hong, a third-year undergraduate majoring in Electronic Engineering at Tsinghua University.

-My research interests focus on understanding the inner workings of large language models (LLMs) and improving interpretability of LLM behaviors.
-I aim to leverage this analysis to enhance LLM performance and reliability.
+My research interests focus on understanding the inner workings of large language models (LLMs) and enhancing the interpretability of their behaviors.
+I aim to leverage this analysis to improve LLM performance and reliability.
+Some of the key questions I want to explore include:

+- How do contextual knowledge and model-encoded knowledge interact, particularly in scenarios involving knowledge conflict or complementarity?
+- How can we understand and apply model representations to detect hallucinations, identify critical nodes in information processing, or extract and utilize task-specific representations?

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

 A data-driven personal website